Coat Color:Dark GoldenGoldenLight Golden

 Are Golden Retrievers Labradors?

-Golden Retrievers aren’t Labrador Retrievers, but they share a common ancestor in the now-extinct St. John’s Water Dog.
+Golden Retrievers aren’t Labrador Retrievers, but they share a common ancestor in the St. John’s Water Dog, an extinct ancestor of the aforementioned Tweed Water Spaniel.
 Goldens were originally bred in Scotland, while Labradors were bred in Newfoundland.

 Are Golden Retrievers aggressive?

 Golden Retrievers aren’t typically aggressive.
-However, although Golden Retrievers are usually very friendly, there can be exceptions if they were poorly socialized or abused by a previous owner.
+However, there can be exceptions if they were poorly socialized or abused by a previous owner.
 Like any dog, they can be territorial over food or high-value toys.

 What are the most common Golden Retriever mixes?